 Women’s Economic Agenda

 Virginia’s economy can only reach its full potential when women succeed.
-In Richmond, Shelly will fight against gender inequality, which disproportionately affects women of color.
+In Richmond, Shelly fights against gender inequality, which disproportionately affects women of color.
 A mother herself, Shelly knows how much caring for children can impact a woman’s ability to work.
-That’s why she’ll work to make sure every mother in Newport News has access to affordable childcare and quality Pre-K. She’ll also fight to introduce school days that line up with the workday and increase funding for summer learning programs.
+That’s why she works to make sure every mother in Newport News has access to affordable childcare and quality Pre-K. She is also committed to introducing school days that line up with the workday and increasing funding for summer learning programs.